oscarplatoon/reading-errors/README.md

 > A "traceback" is also called a stack trace.
 In many cases the **most relevant lines** of the stack trace will be the last few lines.
 It will show the **ErrorType**, **File Name**, and **Line Number** of the where that raised the error occured.
 In this case the errors should always be occuring in `errors.py` but in more complex applications you could have many `.py` files involved.

 ### Something to keep in mind
 One of the errors in `errors.py` occurs because of the order of execution.
 When you run this script Python will read AND execute the file from top to bottom in order.
-This is important when trying to reference something that has yet to set to exist.
+This is important when trying to reference something that has not yet been **defined** or set to exist.